-This example contains the bare minimum of code you need for an Arduino sketch to compile: the
+This example contains the bare minimum of code you need for a sketch to compile properly on Arduino Software (IDE): the

 setup() method and the

-Only your Arduino Board is needed for this example.
+Only your Arduino or Genuino Board is needed for this example.

 After creating a